sahekar/prodvault/README.md

 artificial
 satish

-It looks good for first docker container, follow the same steps from docker file creation till the testing.
+It looks good for first docker container ( Active ), follow the same for remaing docker container and see the status ( i.e standby )

 Enjoy !!